Northern Colorado Regional Airport: Operation and management

 FNL is jointly (50/50) owned and operated by the two cities of Loveland and Fort Collins.
 This means that it is publicly owned by the cities and follows a municipal structure.
 The Northern Colorado Regional Airport Commission provides direction for airport staff and is made up of two mayors and two city managers (one from each city) and three at large citizen members.
 There is no airport authority, which means funding and decisions are made on behalf of the two cities.
 However, to ensure proper balance in the decision-making process, the commission is required to communicate with both city councils and involve them in financial and development activities that occur outside of the councils' approved standard form.
-This was changed under the amended and restated Intergovermental Agreement dated June 7, 2016.
+This was changed under the amended and restated Intergovernmental Agreement dated June 7, 2016.
 The airport manager at FNL is Jason Licon, who previously served 10 years as airport manager for the Kankakee Valley Airport Authority in Kankakee, Illinois.

 Facilities and aircraft

 Northern Colorado Regional Airport covers an area of 1,065 acres (431 ha) at an elevation of 5,020 feet (1,530 m) above mean sea level.
 It has two runways with asphalt surfaces: 15/33 is 8500 by 100 ft and 6/24 is 2189 by 40 ft.

-For the 12-month period ending January 1, 2012, the airport had 107,360 aircraft operations, an average of 294 per day: 96% general aviation, 3% air taxi, 1% scheduled commercial, and <1% military.
-At that time there were 237 aircraft based at this airport: 89% single-engine, 5% helicopter, 3% jet, 3% multi-engine, and <1% glider.
+For the 12-month period ending December 31, 2018, the airport had 94,896 aircraft operations, an average of 260 per day: 96% general aviation, 4% air taxi, <1% scheduled commercial, and <1% military.
+At that time there were 303 aircraft based at this airport: 258 single-engine, 17 multi-engine, 14 helicopter, 13 jet, and 1 glider.

 On October 2, 2015, the Federal Aviation Administration announced that the airport would be used as a test facility for a remote air traffic control tower.
 This uses sensors and cameras that are operated remotely.
 The cost for this test phase was quoted at US$5,900,000, paid for by the Colorado Aviation Fund, and unanimously passed by the board of the Colorado Division of Aeronautics.